qingw/doom-emacs-nix/README.md

 - [ ] Clean up `shell.nix`.
 - [x] Dynamically load the generated packages.
 - [ ] Test if doom actually works.
-- [ ] Create a nix derivation for doom.
+- [ ] WIP: Create a nix derivation for doom.
 - [ ] Is there a better way -.-